ukyouz/Vim-C-Defines/README.md

 # Vim-C-Defines

+**Vim-C-Defines** is vim plugin that grays out inactive C/C++/Obj-C preprocessor regions with *pure* python code parsing, NO language server required.
-A simple python plugin to calculate all define values in a C source project.
+It calculates all define values in a C source project based on my previous work [ukyouz/C-define-Parser][C-define-Parser].
+It is intended to be used with C/C++/Obj-C.

+It was only tested on Windows but should theoretically work on other platforms, too.

+### Requisite

+- vim or neovim with python3 support

 ## Related Work